Rumbles… the best thing since sliced worm castles

 4. Talk to us in chat!
 We’ll always be happy to help.

 Just upgraded ye olde pirate hall?
-Can’t hit the higher minimum?
+Can’t hit minimum?

 We’ve all been there – no worries, it takes a few rumbles to train up.
 Just be sure to upgrade your academy and voodoo hut right after your pirate hall, so you can start training your pirates up higher.
 Training your troops up to the max for your pirate hall makes all the difference.